eebbesen/sheet_zoukas/README.md

 ### testing

-RSpec tests require the environment variables listed in spec_helper.rb's `REQUIRED_VARS` constant.
+RSpec tests require the environment variables checked in [spec_helper.rb](spec/spec_helper.rb).
 Out of the box your tests that call Google (mocked with VCR) will fail because you do (should) not have access to my test account credentials.

 ## Release
 Build